snowdriftcoop/snowdrift/GUIDE.md

 ===================

-Again, see our [Beginners' Guide](BEGINNERS.md) for the simplest setup if you have only minimal development experience and are running Debian or Ubuntu GNU/Linux or a related derivative.
+Again, see our [Beginners' Guide](BEGINNERS.md) for the simplest setup if you have only minimal development experience.
 The Beginners' Guide also has links to various support and learning resources.

 The details below specify more advanced and particular items.